 Then and Now: 1980s Liverpool Bands And The Day The Titanic Was Sunk.

-As mentioned in my Punk and New Wave memoir, Bombed Out!, during Liverpool’s vibrant musical period of the late 1970s and early 1980s, I was always conscious the buildings where bands rehearsed, played, ate, drank and hung out, had been built in another age and belonged to another time.
-We were only temporary inhabitants, after which the world moved on and these same buildings then hosted other bands, people, companies and ventures.
+As mentioned in my Punk and New Wave memoir, Bombed Out!, during Liverpool’s vibrant musical period of the late 1970s and early 1980s, I was always conscious the buildings where bands rehearsed, played, ate, drank and hung out had been built in another age and belonged to another time.
+We were only temporary inhabitants, after which the world moved on and these buildings hosted other bands, people, companies and ventures, as most of them still do today.

-Back in 1912 the shop was a newsagents and tobacconists (it’s displaying headlines broadcasting the loss of the Titanic in February 1912), and I like some other headlines in this photo.
+Back in 1912 the shop was a newsagents and tobacconists (displaying headlines broadcasting the loss of the Titanic in February 1912), and I like some other headlines in this photo.

 For example, I wonder who the ‘Pious Poisoner’ was, and I would dearly love to know just one of the 1,000 ways to make a fortune.
 I also look at the well dressed woman in the shop doorway, probably the wife of the proprietor, and wonder about her life story too.